ibcaos/ethernaut-exercises/README.md

 # 🛠 Hardhat Base Project for Smart Contract Development

 This repository serves as a robust starting point for smart contract development using Hardhat.
 It comes pre-configured with essential contracts, scripts, and tests.
+(It is not finished yet and there are several writeups pending...☺️)

 ---